Douglas gas price comparison: Cheapest gas in the area - NewsBreak

 Douglas gas price comparison: Cheapest gas in the area

-(DOUGLAS, AZ) Depending on where you fill up in Douglas, you could be saving up to $0.12 per gallon on gas.
+(DOUGLAS, GA) Depending on where you fill up in Douglas, you could be saving up to $0.30 per gallon on gas.

-Circle K at 830 Pan American Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.93 per gallon Wednesday.
-By comparison, the most expensive gallon was at Chevron at 461 N Pan American Ave, where a gallon of regular was selling for $3.05.
+According to a survey by GasBuddy, Marathon at 121 E Gordon St was the cheapest station in the area, with regular listed at $2.79 per gallon at the pumps Wednesday.
+That was compared to Pure at 1712 Us-441 S, where a gallon of regular was selling for $3.09.

 |Regular